lu-pl/rdfingest/README.md

 RDFIngest - A simple tool for ingesting local and remote RDF data sources into a triplestore.

+> WARNING: This project is in an early stage of development and should be used with caution.

 ## Requirements

 * Python >= 3.11